ericyang789/Parallel-Compute-Project/README.md

 <img width="415" alt="calc_perplexity_pseudocode" src="https://user-images.githubusercontent.com/44482565/117638112-1980cb00-b1b5-11eb-9509-5cbbda6db91f.png">

 As seen here, the outer for loop iterates through each row or sample in the dataset.
 Within each iteration, calc_perplexity_diff() is repeatedly called to perform a rootfinding bisection search to converge to a sigma value that achieves the target perplexity.
-While one call of the function itself is relatively quick (taking only a fraction of a second) we observed from our code profiling that t-SNE calls this function hundreds of thousands of times, resulting in long computation times overall.
+While one call of the function itself is relatively quick (taking only a fraction of a second) we observed from our code profiling that t-SNE calls this function hundreds of thousands of times, resulting in long computation.

 Similarly, calc_Q() is another function in t-SNE that is called a large number of times, specifically during each gradient descent iteration to calculate distances between points in the embedded 2D t-SNE space.
 Both, calc_Q() and calc_perplexity_diff() scale with the size of the dataset i.e. number of points, which make them good targets for parallelization.